Entropy stable non-oscillatory fluxes: An optimized wedding of entropy conservative flux with non-oscillatory flux: Non-Oscillatory Schemes

 where $\sigma = \displaystyle \max_u|f'(u)|$ over the relevant range of $u$.
-Finally the non-oscillatory ENO/WENO numerical flux can be obtained by $F^{s}_{i+\frac{1}{2}} = F^{+}_{i+\frac{1}{2}}+ F^{-}_{i+\frac{1}{2}}$.
-We conclude this section that it can be observed that despite of active efforts to develop high order entropy stable schemes, entropy stable fluxes are never designed to explicitly mimic properties of established aforementioned high order non-oscillatory fluxes.
+Finally, the non-oscillatory ENO/WENO numerical flux can be obtained by $F^{s}_{i+\frac{1}{2}} = F^{+}_{i+\frac{1}{2}}+ F^{-}_{i+\frac{1}{2}}$.
+We conclude this section by stating that despite of active efforts to develop high order entropy stable schemes, entropy stable fluxes are never designed to construct schemes which explicitly mimic non-oscillatory properties of schemes obtained by established aforementioned non-oscillatory fluxes.